Nangal/ayo/GOVERNANCE.md

 EFAs have the intellectual authority to overrule the TC and the CC on issues where no consensus can be reached by the group in question or by both.
-They do not place above the two groups in the hierarchy.
+They do not place above the two groups in the hierarchy, for they are Members.
+A EFA should not be a member of the TC or the CC, such as not to take sides.

 ## Consensus Seeking Process